Helicopter crash near Kyiv kills 18, including Ukrainian interior minister - KTVZ

 “At the time of the tragedy, there were children and the staff in the kindergarten.
 At the moment, everyone was evacuated,” he wrote on Telegram.

-Paramedics, the police and firefighters are responding at the scene, he added.
+Paramedics, the police and firefighters are responding at the scene, Kuleba added.

+In a written statement, Ukrainian President Volodymyr Zelensky called the crash “a terrible tragedy,” adding that he has ordered the Ukrainian Security Services to “to find out all the circumstances.”

+Zelensky ended his statement by saying the officials were “true patriots of Ukraine.
+May they rest in peace!
+May all those whose lives were taken this black morning rest in peace!”

 The-CNN-Wire